hyperopt/hyperopt/README.md

 cd hyperopt && python setup.py develop &&  pip install -e '.[MongoTrials, SparkTrials, ATPE, dev]'
 ```

-Note that dev dependencies require black, using python 3.6+ under the hood.
+Note that dev dependencies require `black`, using python 3.6+ under the hood.

 We recommend to use `black` to format your code before submitting a PR.
 You can use it
 with a pre-commit hook as follows: